projectM-visualizer/projectm/BUILDING.md

 systems, projectM's build system also creates basic `.pc` files during the installation process.

 Note that the resulting pkgconfig files will not necessarily work in all circumstances, because they are much less flexible than CMake (or Meson).
-When using pkgconfig, some required libraries will probably nor be linked automatically (e.g. OpenGL libraries) and have to be added manually depending on the application needs.
+When using pkgconfig, some required libraries will probably not be linked automatically (e.g. OpenGL libraries) and have to be added manually depending on the application needs.

-## libprojectM

-`libprojectM` is the core library.
-It is made up of three sub-libraries:

-#### Renderer

-Made up of everything in `src/libprojectM/Renderer`.
-These files compose the `libRenderer` sub-library.

-### Assets

-`libprojectM` can either have a configuration hard-coded or load from a configuration file.
-It's up to each application to decide how to load the config file.
-The config file can have paths defined specifying where to load fonts and presets from.

-You will want to install the config file and presets somewhere, and then define that path for the application you're trying to build.
+### Frontends and audio capturing

+Previous projectM versions (before 4.0) came with several UIs and audio capture implementations.
+To reduce the size of the code base and separate the release cycles and development of the core library and the frontends, these have been removed from libprojectM and either being rewritten or moved into their own, separate Git repository.

+libprojectM on its own does not have any means of capturing audio, it simply takes PCM data via the API.
+Applications using projectM can supply this data from their own audio sources, e.g. music playing in an audio player or capturing audio data from OS or other external sources.